 The 1890s were hard times across the United States, including Nebraska.
 Because of that, the city dreamed up a grand festival to showcase not only local products and services, but to highlight the city’s role as the “gateway to the West.”
 Taking over North Omaha for nine months in 1898, the Trans-Mississippi and International Exposition succeeded in drawing traffic to many parts of the city, including the 30th and Ames commercial district.

-By 1900, the Uncle Sam Milling Company had built two large elevators and a processing plant at North 28th and Sahler Streets, processing their iconic cereal there for the next 85 years.
+By 1908, the Uncle Sam Breakfast Food Company had two large elevators and a processing plant at North 28th and Sahler Streets, processing their iconic cereal in North Omaha for the next 85 years.
 That same year, Augustus Storz’s Omaha Brewing Association built a tavern at 30th and Ames, and the intersection was coming into its own.

 The Douglas Motor Company built a manufacturing plant at 4024 North 30th Street in 1918.
 For the next 50 years, it was a major employer in the community.
 It was around the same time that Safeway built a store at 4601 North 30th Street.

 Acting like it was bullet proof, 30th and Ames even attracted new businesses during the Great Depression.
-The Iten-Barmettler Biscuit Company built a new production facility at N 30th and Taylor Streets just south of Ames in 1936.
+The Iten-Barmettler Biscuit Company built a new production facility at North 30th and Taylor Streets just south of Ames in 1936.
 The world’s largest baking ovens were installed there, and it was a major employer in the community for decades.
-The factory was later owned by several companies, including Merchants Biscuit Company, US Mills and General Mills.
+The factory was later owned by several companies, including Merchants Biscuit Company, Orchard & Wilhelm Furniture, and US Mills.
 Some of the products made there included Supreme Bakers, Keeblers cookies, and Zesta crackers.
 Girl Scout cookies were made there for a time, too.

-It was the late 1930s when Paul and Arlene Murphy opened the Ames Bar and Grill at the intersection of North 30th and Ames, and kept it going for the next 40 years.
-Anchoring the other end of the block was Kenwood Jewelers.
+From 1950 to 1983, Paul and Arline Murphy ran the Ames Bar and Grill at the intersection of North 30th and Ames.
+Anchoring the other end of the block was Kenwood Jewelers, which was open from around 1945 through 1981.

 In the 1940s, the Orchard and Wilhelm Company built an Art Deco style furniture factory near North 28th and Taylor Streets.
 In 1893, Charles M. Wilhelm purchased the Orchard Carpet Company and the new firm of Orchard and Wilhelm Company was organized.
 Although the company exists no more, the building does.